data301-2020-winter1/course-project-group_6022/README.md

 ## Team Members

 - Hannah Willoner: I'm in my final year of study at UBCO, majoring in Anthropology.
-I'm looking forward to completing my degree and exploring places outside the Okanagan where I was born and raised and seeing more of this beautiful country.
+I'm looking forward to completing my degree and exploring places outside the Okanagan where I was born and raised and seeing more of this beautiful country. *Hannah has dropped the course and is no longer active in this project*
 - Jonathan Chou: I am a 3rd year Computer Science major currently living in Vancouver, my hometown.
 Although I was born and raised here, I attended high school in Taiwan, where my parents are from.
 - Matthew Kuelker: I love all things music and I'm a 2nd year CS major who's probably adequate at coding.